Kassalong reserve forest: Fauna

 Kassalang reserve forest is rich in wildlife resources.
 There is a decent amount of wild species in this forest.
 7 new Mammals, 5 Reptiles and 4 Amphibious species have found in a recent serve.
 There are 123 species of bird in the forest including Golden-crested myna, one of the most rare Bird species of South Asia.
 The forest is also the residence of endangered species Great hornbill.

 Asian elephant, Western hoolock gibbon, Dhole, Bengal fox, Golden jackal, Wild boar, Rhesus macaque, Capped langur, Southern red muntjac, Sambar deer, Hog deer, Gaur, Asian black bear, Indian leopard, Himalayan serow, Clouded leopard, Asian golden cat, Marbled cat, Burmese python, Arakan forest turtle are the supreme wild species.

 Kassalong reserve forest has the highest density of Clouded leopard in the country.
 The most rare species; Gaur and Himalayan red serow also had discovered in some camera trap images.
 There are also some report of Tigers in that area, near Kassalang river.
 Scientists said that there may have a little Tiger population in the forest.
 Creative Conservation Alliance has found Tiger Pugmark in the forest.
 Forest Department (Bangladesh) believe that there is a population of 15-20 tiger in that forest.

 Biome

-Mountainous biome
+Mountainous

 Mountainous biome is the minor biome of Kassalong.
 There are some big mountain ranges along with a lot of small hills and ridges with high grasslands.
 It provides habitat for many bird species.

-Forest biome
+Forest

 This is the major biome of the sanctuary.
 It is the home of all antelope, reptile and mammal of the forest.
 This densely forested area has covered the valley site of the reserve.

-Researches
+Research

 Creative Conservation Alliance and Bangladesh Forest Department are jointly researching Kassalong Reserve Forest.
 As a result, various species of animals have been discovered.
 Their work methods are survey, camera trap, pugmark following, genetical research etc. Forest areas like Kassalong provides a vast working place for the forestry and wildlife researchers.